 However, there are some incredibly useful tips, tools, and strategies that can help you get on the right track with making money online.

-Finding Products to Dropship – Identifying a Niche:
+Find Products to Dropship – Identify a Niche

 Many dropshipping guides assert that there is a definite price point, product type, or audience you have to market to in order to be successful.

 However, dropshipping is ultimately all about arbitrage.
 You need to take advantage of price discrepancies between Chinese/cheap manufacturing costs and North American/European expectations of product pricing.